tuiwidgets/tuiwidgets/doc/ZPalette.rst

    .. cpp:function:: void setColors(QList<Tui::ZPalette::ColorDef> newColors)

       Define colors for symbols as specified in ``newColors``.
-      The defined colors take effect for the widget given this palette and its decendents unless overriden later.
+      The defined colors take effect for the widget given this palette and its descendants unless overriden later.

    .. cpp:function:: addRules(QList<Tui::ZPalette::RuleDef> newRules)

       Define color assignment rules as specified in ``newRules``.
       Existing rules are not removed.

-      The rules take effect on the widget given this plaette and its decendents.
+      The rules take effect on the widget given this plaette and its descendants.

       Rules with more more classes to match override assignments by rules with less classes to match.